-Gurgaon remains one of India’s most dynamic real estate markets in 2026 — particularly across Dwarka Expressway, Golf Course Extension Road, Southern Peripheral Road, and selective New Gurgaon corridors.
+Gurgaon remains one of India’s most dynamic real estate markets in 2026, with strong activity across Dwarka Expressway, Golf Course Extension Road, SPR, and selective New Gurgaon sectors.

-This is no longer a city-wide appreciation story.
-It is a micro-market story.
+But this is no longer a city-wide growth story.
+It is a micro-market driven, risk-sensitive market, where wrong decisions can lock your capital for years.

-- 2. Ignoring RERA and Legal Due Diligence
+- 2. Ignoring Legal & RERA Due Diligence

 - 3. Falling for Attractive Payment Plans Without Understanding Risk

-- 6. Confusing Luxury Corridor Strength With Mid-Segment Supply
+- 6. Confusing Luxury Demand With Mid-Segment Supply

 - 7. Underestimating Total Cost of Ownership

-- 8. Buying Solely on Future Infrastructure Hype
+- 8. Buying Based on Future Infrastructure Hype

 - FAQs: New Launch Projects in Gurgaon (2026)